 - The STARscanner records 3D information about your baby’s head shape.
 It’s safe, noninvasive and takes less than two seconds to complete.
 The scan provides data that our orthotists and doctors use to monitor changes in your baby’s head shape.
 The STARscanner eliminates the need for making plaster casts of the infant’s head.
 STARscanners are located at the Children's at Duluth, Children's at Fayette, Children's at Forsyth, Children's at Meridian Mark, and Children's at Town Center Outpatient Care Center locations.

 - The STARband cranial remolding orthosis is a thermoplastic shell with a soft foam liner, custom-molded to your baby’s head shape.
 The STARscanner provides the information needed to create a custom-made shell for your child.
 As your child grows, the orthosis acts as a guide to gradually allow the head to reshape.
 Most babies adjust easily to wearing a helmet.

 Cranial Remolding Helmet: Proper Fit and Care

 Proper fit and care are important for your child’s cranial remolding helmet

 Learn the tips to properly take care of your child’s cranial remolding helmet, whether he is wearing it or not, and what to look out for to help ensure a proper fit.

-Congenital muscular torticollis (CMT) is a common postural deformity in newborns that can lead to long-term consequences if untreated.
-Colleen Coulter, PT, DPT, PhD, PCS, Physical Therapist at Children’s, recently co-authored a research study with strategies to effectively treat some of our smallest patients.Learn More
+Colleen Coulter, PT, DPT, PhD, PCS, Physical Therapist at Children’s, recently co-authored a research study with strategies to effectively treat Congenital Muscular Torticollis.Learn More

 We provide assessment and treatment at multiple convenient metro Atlanta locations.